maxeisen/MaxEisen.me/public/content/blog/creating-the-blog-component.md

 Colours and whatnot would stay the same as the rest of the site, changing based on the recently implemented theme toggle feature.

-I ended up implementing a header inside the blog post modals that would stick at the top of the modal while scrolling.
-This would give the reader context as to what the hell they're reading at any point.

 ## Formatting
 I knew I wanted to use a Markdown pre-processor to convert the blog posts to HTML that could be displayed nicely, matching the global style of my site.